Share Hope Endowment Campaign

 To keep fees affordable

 Our participants and their families face many hardships, not the least of which are financial.
-To continue to provide services to all, regardless of their ability to pay, we must increase our small endowment fund.
+To continue to provide services to all, regardless of their ability to pay, we must increase our endowment fund.

 - Children and adults